Skip to Content

 Overview of Prescription Drug Spending in Maine

-In 2022, prescription drug payments reported to the MHDO for all NDCs per the requirements in 90-590 Rule Chapter 243, Uniform Reporting System for Health Care Claims Data Sets, was approximately $2.6B, representing approximately 24% of all payments reported to MHDO.
+In 2023, payments for retail pharmacy claims reported to the MHDO for all prescription NDCs per the requirements in 90-590 Rule Chapter 243, Uniform Reporting System for Health Care Claims Data Sets, was approximately $3.0B, representing approximately 23% of all payments reported to MHDO.
 A breakdown of pharmacy claims by payer type is provided in the table below.

-The top 10 most costly drug families based on MHDO data in 2022 are shown in the table below.
+The top 10 most costly drug families based on MHDO data in 2023 are shown in the table below.
 Drug families are groups of drugs that share a unique generic drug description (non-trade name) and drug form.
+In total, the top 10 most costly drug families had paid amounts of $820.7M across 468,715 claims.
+The top 10 most utilized drug families (shown in the second table) had total paid amounts of $60.8M across 2.9M claims.

-The top 10 most utilized drug families based on MHDO data in 2022 are shown in the table below.
+The top 10 most utilized drug families based on MHDO data in 2023 are shown in the table below

 Trends in the Cost of Prescription Drugs

-MHDO used publicly available prescription drug pricing data to analyze changes in the wholesale acquisition costs of drug products set by pharmaceutical manufacturers over the previous five years for all drug products with at least one claim reported in the MHDO’s data during 2022 (active NDCs – see footnote 3).
+MHDO used publicly available prescription drug pricing data to analyze changes in the wholesale acquisition costs of drug products set by pharmaceutical manufacturers over the previous five years for all drug products with at least one claim reported in the MHDO’s data during 2023 (active NDCs – (see footnote 5)).

-• The percentage of brand and generic drugs with WAC decreases has varied over time the average percent of decrease has gradually grown during the five-year period with a value of -49.60% in 2022.
+• In 2023, measures of the percentage of brand and generic drugs with WAC decreases (4.75%) and the average percent of decrease (-47.12%) were lower than during the prior four-year period.

 See the table and chart below.

-image of table with five years of trends in prescription drug costs.
+image of table with five years of trends in prescription drug costs as of 2023.

-Less than 1% of these drugs (70 drugs total – 64 brand drugs and 6 generic drugs) had increases in the wholesale acquisition costs in 2022 of more than 20%.
+Of 44,803 active brand and generic prescription NDCs in the pharmaceutical market, Mainers filled prescriptions for 31,433 drugs in 2023.
+Less than 1% of these drugs (56 drugs total – 45 brand drugs, and 11 generic drugs with a beginning wholesale acquisition cost of $10 per pricing unit) had increases in the wholesale acquisition costs in 2023 of more than 20%.

-MHDO used pricing component data submitted by manufacturers, wholesale distributors and pharmacy benefit managers (referred to as reporting entities) per the reporting requirements in 90-590 Chapter 570, Uniform Reporting System for Prescription Drug Price Data Sets, to evaluate the difference in the Wholesale acquisition cost between brand and generic drugs for products where brand and generic equivalents were available during the year (multisource drug products).
-Of 37 multisource drugs reviewed, each had generic versions priced lower than their brand equivalents before and after application of changes in the wholesale acquisition costs.
-On average the generic drugs in this sample were 68.85% less than the brand name drugs.
-After incorporating rebate information, when generic drugs were dispensed, the cost to payers was significantly lower than what was paid when equivalent brand name products were used, with an average net cost reduction of 61.13% (see footnote 4).
+MHDO used the pricing component data submitted by manufacturers, wholesale distributors and pharmacy benefit managers (referred to as reporting entities) per the reporting requirements in 90-590 Chapter 570, Uniform Reporting System for Prescription Drug Price Data Sets, to evaluate the difference in the Wholesale acquisition cost between brand and generic drugs for products where brand and generic equivalents were available during the year (multisource drug products).

 Brand to Generic Drug Utilization in Maine